Why Do The Plant Leaves Turn Yellow? And What Can You Do About It (A Detailed Guide To Help You Get Through)

-Animals are able to extract the toxic materials from their diet, but the plant needs to preserve them in their tissues before winter.
+Animals are able to extract the toxic materials from their diet, but the plant needs to preserve them in its tissues before winter.
 Once the time arrives for leaves to fall, the plant removes from them all the products that can be used, leaving only the waste materials.
 That is what makes the plant the shades black, brown and red.

 In autumn, the leaves of several trees shift color and slowly fall and the branches are naked.
 Many plants, such as maple, oak, laurel, and sanctuary, retain their green foliage even in the winter, and you may realize they don’t need to adjust their leaves every year.

 It’s not the case; even ever-green plants shift their old leaves to new ones, but they do it a few at a time all year round.
 This is shown by the layer of dry needles spotted under the trees.

 Perhaps the key explanation for the move, also for ever-greens, is that the chemical repositories in the leaves would inevitably grow aged and need to be substituted with modern more effective ones.
 The shorter days of autumn accelerate this transition.
 Once the old leaf has gone, a curing coating grows on the stem and covers the cut, leaving the stain on the skin.
 Can see this plainly on several twigs in the winter and is one of the markings from which the trees are marked.